 Died aged c.
 40

-John Winston Ono Lennon (born John Winston Lennon, 9 October 1940 – 8 December 1980) was an English singer, songwriter and peace activist who gained worldwide fame as the founder, co-lead vocalist, and rhythm guitarist of the Beatles.
-His songwriting partnership with Paul McCartney remains the most successful in musical history.
-In 1969, he started the Plastic Ono Band with his second wife, Yoko Ono.
-After the Beatles disbanded in 1970, Lennon continued as a solo artist and as Ono's collaborator.
+John Winston Ono Lennon (born John Winston Lennon; 9 October 1940 – 8 December 1980) was an English singer, songwriter, musician and peace activist who achieved worldwide fame as founder, co-songwriter, co-lead vocalist and rhythm guitarist of the Beatles.
+Lennon's work was characterised by the rebellious nature and acerbic wit of his music, writing and drawings, on film, and in interviews.
+His songwriting partnership with Paul McCartney remains the most successful in history.
 Born in Liverpool, Lennon became involved in the skiffle craze as a teenager.
-In 1956, he formed his first band, the Quarrymen, which evolved into the Beatles in 1960.
-He was initially the group's de facto leader, a role gradually ceded to McCartney.
-Lennon was characterised for the rebellious nature and acerbic wit in his music, writing, drawings, on film and in interviews.
-In the mid-1960s, he had two books published: In His Own Write and A Spaniard in the Works, both collections of nonsensical writings and line drawings.
-Starting with 1967's "All You Need Is Love", his songs were adopted as anthems by the anti-war movement and the larger counterculture.
-From 1968 to 1972, Lennon produced more than a dozen records with Ono, including a trilogy of avant-garde albums, his first solo LP John Lennon/Plastic Ono Band, and the international top 10 singles "Give Peace a Chance", "Instant Karma!", "Imagine" and "Happy Xmas (War Is Over)".
-Controversial through his political and peace activism, after moving to New York City in 1971, his criticism of the Vietnam War resulted in a three-year attempt by the Nixon administration to deport him.
-In 1975, Lennon disengaged from the music business to raise his infant son Sean, and in 1980, returned with the Ono collaboration Double Fantasy.
-He was shot and killed in the archway of his Manhattan apartment building by a Beatles fan, Mark David Chapman, three weeks after the album's release.
-In 2002, Lennon was voted eighth in a BBC poll of the 100 Greatest Britons, and in 2008, Rolling Stone ranked him the fifth-greatest singer of all time.
-In 1987, he was inducted into the Songwriters Hall of Fame.
-Lennon was inducted into the Rock and Roll Hall of Fame twice, as a member of the Beatles in 1988 and as a solo artist in 1994.DbPedia
+In 1956, he formed The Quarrymen, which evolved into the Beatles in 1960.
+Sometimes called "the smart Beatle", he was initially the group's de facto leader, a role gradually ceded to McCartney.
+Lennon soon expanded his work into other media by participating in numerous films, including How I Won the War, and authoring In His Own Write and A Spaniard in the Works, both collections of nonsense writings and line drawings.
+Starting with "All You Need Is Love", his songs were adopted as anthems by the anti-war movement and the larger counterculture of the 1960s.
+In 1969, he started the Plastic Ono Band with his second wife, the multimedia artist Yoko Ono, held the two-week-long anti-war demonstration Bed-ins for Peace, and left the Beatles to embark on a solo career.
+Between 1968 and 1972, Lennon and Ono collaborated on many works, including a trilogy of avant-garde albums, several more films, his solo debut John Lennon/Plastic Ono Band, and the international top 10 singles "Give Peace a Chance", "Instant Karma!", "Imagine" and "Happy Xmas (War Is Over)".
+Moving to New York City in 1971, his criticism of the Vietnam War resulted in a three-year deportation attempt by the Nixon administration.
+Lennon and Ono separated from 1973 to 1975, during which time he produced Harry Nilsson's album Pussy Cats.
+He also had chart-topping collaborations with Elton John ("Whatever Gets You thru the Night") and David Bowie ("Fame").
+Following a five-year hiatus, Lennon returned to music in 1980 with the Ono collaboration Double Fantasy.
+He was murdered by a Beatles fan, Mark David Chapman, three weeks after the album's release.
+As a performer, writer or co-writer, Lennon had 25 number-one singles in the Billboard Hot 100 chart.
+Double Fantasy, his best-selling album, won the 1981 Grammy Award for Album of the Year.
+In 1982, Lennon won the Brit Award for Outstanding Contribution to Music.
+In 2002, Lennon was voted eighth in a BBC history poll of the 100 Greatest Britons.
+Rolling Stone ranked him the fifth-greatest singer and 38th greatest artist of all time.
+He was inducted into the Songwriters Hall of Fame (in 1997) and the Rock and Roll Hall of Fame (twice, as a member of the Beatles in 1988 and as a solo artist in 1994).DbPedia

 Commemorated on 17 plaques